 - Graduates will receive an email from the Office of the Registrar when diplomas are ready.

-- Final degree audits are processed after all final grades for the full academic term are recorded.
+- Final degree audits are processed after all course grades for the full academic term are recorded.

-- Diplomas are ready with 30 days of the end of the semester.
+- Diplomas are ready within 30 days of the end of the semester.
 We do our best to distribute them as quickly as possible.

 - Diplomas for May graduates are printed in June.